Enlargement of the Eurasian Economic Union: Iran

 Iran has expressed interest in signing a trade agreement with the EEU.
 During a meeting between Kazakh President Nursultan Nazarbayev and Iranian President Hassan Rouhani, they discussed the prospect of corporation between the customs union and Iran.
 According to the Iranian Ambassador based in Russia, Mehdi Sanaei, Iran is focusing on signing an agreement with the EEU in 2015 regarding mutual trade and reduction of import tariffs to central Asian countries and trading in national currencies as part of the agreement rather than in USD (US dollars).

 In December 2016, the Armenian president, Serzh Sargsyan, stated that Armenia is actively supporting the process of negotiations between the Eurasian Economic Commission and Iran striving to sign a Free Trade Agreement as soon as possible.
 His proposition comes about a week after Iranian president Hassan Rouhani's official visit to Yerevan, where discussion took place on the deepening of trade and economic relations between the EEU and Iran.

 In March 2017, the prime ministers of the EEU signed a directive ordering preparations for an agreement on forming a Free-trade zone with Iran, during a meeting in the Kyrgyz capital of Bishkek.
 According to Russia's Energy Minister Aleksandr Novak, the agreement could be finalised by May 2018.

 On May 17, 2018, it was confirmed that Iran has signed an agreement to enter a three-year provisional free trade agreement with the EEU, according to EEC official Tigran Sargsyan.

+The provisional agreement would have expired at the end of October 2022, but was extended for three years on March 14, 2022.

+The full Free Trade Agreement was signed on December 25, 2023.